Forging a deeper connection with their land and their people, each summer Discover

 Whether it is building homes for disadvantaged families, visiting local orphanages or serving hot meals

 at the AGBU Senior Centers, the participants develop a deep sense of engagement with the country.

 A cornerstone of the program, community service engagement connects each individual with their homeland and is a unique opportunity for personal growth and development.

 Students earn a total of 40 hours of community service during the program.

 AGBU has a longstanding partnership with the Fuller Center for Housing and together, we carried

-out construction projectsin different regions of Armenia.
-Most recently, in 2018, program
+out construction projects in different regions of Armenia.
+Most recently, in 2019, program

-participants helped build a house for a disadvantaged family in the village of Djanfida.
+participants helped build a house for a disadvantaged family in Mayakovski village.